Skyshalini/Banking-Loan-Defaulter-Analysis/README.md

 ## =============Bivariate Analysis==================
 >> AMT_CREDIT and AMT_GOODS_PRICE are linearly correlated, if the AMT_CREDIT increases the defaulters are decreasing
->> People having income less than or equal to 1 ml, are more like to take loans out of those who are taking loans of less than 1.5 million, could turn out to be defaulters. we can target income below 1 million and loan maount greater than 1.5 million
+>> People having income less than or equal to 1 ml, are more like to take loans out of those who are taking loans of less than 1.5 million, could turn out to be defaulters. we can target income below 1 million and loan amounts greater than 1.5 million
 >> People having children 1 to less than 5 are safer to give a loan
 >> People who can pay the annuity of 100K are more like to get the loan and that's up to less than 2ml (safer segment)